Exclusive - AMD hires bank to explore options: sources

 "Right now they don't have the currency on their balance sheet or their share price to make an acquisition (of another company) viable," Acree said.

 AMD recently announced it has licensed technology from ARM and will use it to build low-power chips for servers.
-But those products aren't expected to launch until 2014 and AMD is one of several companies vying for a microserver market that will be small compared to traditional servers that power most data centres.
+But those products aren't expected to launch until 2014.

-With the company burning through cash, analysts have recently become concerned about future liquidity and say AMD needs to turn its business around sooner than later.
+With the company burning through cash, industry analysts have recently become concerned about future liquidity.

 AMD's cash declined $279 million in the third quarter to $1.48 billion.
 AMD said it was reducing its "optimal" cash target to $1.1 billion from $1.5 billion due to the business' now smaller size.